johnwparks03/ai_healthcare_bot/README.md

 `fine_tuned_medalpaca/checkpoint-1095/adapter_model.safetensors` contains the LoRA weights.
 You can apply these weights on top of the base model to recreate the fine-tuned model.

+`model.tar.gz` contains the complete model after merging the base model and the fine-tuned weights.

 ## Experiment with the model

 ### Start the backend